seanox/aspect-js/manual/en/introduction.md

 For this we have to distinguish between I/O controller and application controller.
 The original MVC design pattern refers to the I/O controller for transmitting the interactions.
-Because this I/O controller is part of the operating system and the browser, the controller in aspect-js refers to the application controller.
+Because this I/O controller is part of the operating system and the browser, the controller in Seanox aspect-js refers to the application controller.
 The application controller controls the flow within an application (face-flow) and takes over the binding of markup and JavaScript as well as the control of the data flow between view and model.
-In aspect-js the controller is the collaboration of Composite, Paths and SiteMap.
+In Seanox aspect-js the controller is the collaboration of Composite, Paths and SiteMap.